trilinos/Trilinos/commonTools/git/log_pushes/README.md

 NOTE: With this process, the file TrilinosPushLog.txt will get appended to forever and therefore will grow forever.
 But it will not grow in size very fast since these scripts only log the commit message and not the list of files that got updated.
-But one may want to archive the TrilinosPushLog.txt file on a yearly basis if it starts to get too big.
+It will log the full commit log for the top commit but will only log the oneline commit summary for all of the other commtis pulled in the last minutes.
+One may want to archive the TrilinosPushLog.txt file and then start over on a yearly basis if it starts to get too big.